 I use salted butter in this recipe because my most affordable grass-fed butter option is buying salted Kerrygold butter at Costco.

 You can certainly substitute unsalted butter, just be sure to add some salt to taste.

 This recipe was inspired by the cinnamon kisses in the GAPS cookbook Internal Bliss.

-Add butter, cinnamon, stevia, honey, and vanilla extract to your food processor.
+- Add butter, cinnamon, honey/stevia, and vanilla extract to your food processor.
 Process for a couple of minutes to mix ingredients and achieve slightly whipped taste.
 Stop food processor as necessary to scrape down the bowl and reincorporate ingredients.

-Select a cutting board, baking sheet, or other flat surface that will fit into your freezer and line it with parchment paper.
-Spoon out dollops of butter mixture onto parchment paper-lined surface in whatever sizes you prefer.
-Freeze for an hour or two, then remove from parchment paper and store in a container in your freezer.
+- Freeze for an hour or two, then remove from parchment paper or molds and store in a container in your freezer.
 Enjoy!

 STANDARD FTC DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please note, I only ever endorse products that are in alignment with Whole Natural Life’s ideals and I believe would be of value to my readers.
 Please also note that Whole Natural Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.